-'''

-future projections of operating and maintenance expenditure;

-the return on capital;

-the return of capital (depreciation); and

-an efficiency carryover element (discussed in Section 6).
+- future projections of operating and maintenance expenditure; - the return on capital; - the return of capital (depreciation); and - an efficiency carryover element (discussed in Section 6).

-'''

-Having determined these estimates, an annual revenue requirement for each year of the regulatory period can be derived.
+After these estimates are determined, an annual revenue requirement for each year of the regulatory period can be derived.
 The regulated revenues estimated by these variables account for the majority of the revenues received by the service provider.
-However, the RIC will need to be satisfied that the estimated revenue is consistent with the continuing financial viability of T&TEC, that is, the future cashflow needs are sufficient to cover operations, maintenance and administrative costs, return on capital and return of capital.
+However, the RIC will need to be satisfied that the estimated revenue is consistent with the continuing financial viability of T&TEC, that is, the future cash-flow needs are sufficient to cover operations, maintenance and administrative costs, return on capital and return of capital.
 Therefore, the RIC will undertake the analysis of the implications of the proposed revenue requirements for the financial viability of T&TEC.
 The financial analysis will focus on the two main components of viability:

-'''

-the ability of T&TEC to raise and service debt; andthe ability of T&TEC to attract capital in the future.
+- the ability of T&TEC to raise and service debt; and - the ability of T&TEC to attract capital in the future.

-'''

-To satisfy the above components of viability, a number of financial ratios are generally analysed.
-For example, to satisfy the first component, it is necessary to analyse if the cash flows implied by the estimated revenue would sustain T&TEC.
+In satisfying the components of viability outlined above, a number of financial ratios are generally analyzed.
+For example, to satisfy the first component, it is necessary to analyze if the cash flows implied by the estimated revenue would sustain T&TEC.
 Notwithstanding the intention to assess the financial viability, the RIC must strike the right balance between ensuring financial viability of T&TEC and protecting consumer interests.
 However, the financial viability cannot be supported if it is due to risky financial decisions or poor management.

-Having evaluated the financial viability implications of the proposed revenue estimates, the next step is to establish the annual profile of estimated revenue requirements for the full regulatory period.
+Once the financial viability implications of the proposed revenue estimates have been evaluated, the next step is to establish the annual profile of estimated revenue requirements for the full regulatory period.
 It must be noted that the estimated revenue requirements are not "caps" on the allowed return of the service provider because the service provider's actual return will be higher (lower) than that implied, for example, WACC utilized to estimate the return on capital, if a service provider introduces efficiency gains that either enhance revenues or reduce costs.

-The RIC invites comments on the approach to assess the impact on the future financial viability of T&TEC.
+The RIC invites comments on the approach to assessing the impact on the future financial viability of T&TEC.